Dive into the world of PAYE investigations. Uncover the facts, implications, and insights in this informative blog

 If someone inherits an asset, then they won’t have to pay any CGT until the asset is sold.
 The base cost of the asset will be its value at the time of inheritance.
 Since the parties involved in receiving an inheritance are deemed connected parties then the market value is the tax value for all transfers.
 The rules on determining market value for IHT purposes need to be adhered to and can be subject to review by HMRC.

 Once an asset has been inherited it becomes the property of the beneficiary.
-We would recommend the beneficiaries keep a record of the valuation and transfer dates of any assets as this will be required when a sale is made.
+We would recommend the beneficiaries keep a record of the property valuation and transfer dates of any assets as this will be required when a sale is made.

 If the property or asset is sold during probate and its value rose since the person died, there may be CGT to pay on the increase in value from when the person died to when the asset was sold or given away.
 The benefactor(s) would then report and pay any CGT due.